-Environmental attorney John Kolaga discusses personal liability for corporate officers.
+Environmental attorney John Kolaga discusses personal liability of corporate officers for environmental violations.

 Corporate officers and directors carry an exorbitant amount of responsibilities.
 Given these challenges, it is sometimes easy to forget that environmental issues involved with running a corporation can loom large, if overlooked.
 Solving environmental problems – complying with detailed regulations and addressing spills into the environment – can be frustrating, expensive, and time-consuming.
 Still, environmental compliance cannot be ignored, and here’s why.